 Students are assigned a staff or faculty advisor.
 Advisor contact information is located on your student admin account (under advisor information).

-Kaitlin Heenehan, STEM Scholar Advisor, serves as a secondary advisor to all honors students in STEM and to students with the STEM Scholarship designation.
-Contact her with questions about the Honors Thesis.
+Kaitlin Heenehan and Dr. Anne Kim, STEM Scholar Advisors, serve as secondary advisors to all honors students in STEM and to students with the STEM Scholarship designation.
 Students can schedule appointments on AdvApp under Enrichment Programs.

 Honors students may be required to meet with faculty advisors if the faculty advisor uses advising holds.
 Honors students who are assigned to a faculty advisor should email their advisor to ask when their office hours are or to request an appointment.
 View registration help page for additional registration information.